 - We do not know why the batterer stops the violence at this stage.

 - It is not uncommon for a batterer to wake the woman from sleeping and begin to beat her.

 - A woman will often deny her injuries and their seriousness, sometimes to soothe the batterer so that this stage will end.

 STAGE THREE: HONEYMOON

-- The batterer fears that the woman will leave and becomes quite charming and manipulative.
+- The batterer fears that the woman will leave and becomes charming and manipulative.

-- The batterer believes that s/he can control the anger and will never again hurt the woman; s/he also succeeds in convincing her (and possibly others) of this.
+- The batterer believes that s/he can control the anger and will never again hurt the woman; s/he also successfully convinces her (and possibly others) of this.

-- The batterer plays dependent: "s/he'll fall apart without her", so that she ends up feeling responsible for her partner as well as for her own victimization.
+- The batterer plays dependent: "s/he'll fall apart without her" so that she feels responsible for her partner and her own victimization.